PSLmodels/tax-microdata-benchmarking/README.md

 2. Run `export PSL_TAX_MICRODATA_RELEASE_AUTH_TOKEN=***`
 3. Run `make`

+The two environment tokens can be obtained from [Nikhil Woodruff](mailto:nikhil@policyengine.org).

 To assess, review the data examination results that compare federal agency tax estimates with those generated using the microdata file